RaphaeleL/nvim/README.md

 Messured with the `time` Command for a 3000 Line Linux Kernel [File](https://raw.githubusercontent.com/torvalds/linux/master/kernel/auditsc.c):

 > Yes, Vim is always faster than NeoVim with plugins will ever be. but compared to the popular LunarVim, NaVim Beta (without LazyLoading!) is almost twice as fast!
-Even the slow NaVim Main is a bit faster then LunarVim
+NvChad is a lot faster than NaVim Beta is currently, but lazyloading is used there.
+With much larger files (then the 3000 Lines File mentioned), NaVim Beta will be faster.

-- NaVim Main: `nvim auditsc.c  0,83s`
+- NaVim Main: `0,83s`
-- NaVim Beta: `nvim auditsc.c  0,55s`
+- NaVim Beta: `0,55s`
-- LunarVim Stable: `lvim auditsc.c  0,94s`
+- LunarVim Stable: `0,94s`
+- LunarVim Rolling: `0,96s`
+- NvChad: `0,22s`
-- Vim: `vim auditsc.c  0,04s user`
+- Vim: `0,04s`

 # Acknowledgments